jaronbarends/webrtc-poc/js/README.md

 ##Events the script listens for

-The script itself also listens for events sent by extensions.
+The script itself also listens for events sent by add-ons.

+###close.webrtcfy

+expected data:  the peerjs connection-object to close

+##peerWrapper-object methods

+The sgPeerWrapper object that gets passed around has the following methods that can be called by add-ons:

+###sendData

+Can be used to send data to all or one specific connection

+`sendData(data, conn)`